Academic Policies

 To qualify for graduation from St. Bonaventure University, each student must meet two academic index requirements.
 The student’s overall cumulative index must be at least 2.00.
 In addition, the student’s cumulative index for courses taken in the major field must be at least 2.00.
 Any student in Elementary Education or Physical Education must have an overall cumulative index in the major of 3.00.

 Any student whose overall index is below 2.00 must be regarded as academically deficient.
 Students who are regarded as academically deficient may be academically dismissed from the University, offered the opportunity to remain enrolled through the auspices of either the Academic Restoration Program or the Academic Intervention Program.
 Students who are regarded as academically deficient are automatically placed on academic probation.
-The Academic Review Committee, whose membership is comprised of the undergraduate academic deans, the Registrar, the Executive Director of the Student Success Center, the Director of Accessibility Services, the Associate Director for Academic Support, the Associate Dean for Student Life, and the Associate Dean for Student and Community Wellbeing, meets at the end of each semester to evaluate the status of each student with an overall cumulative index below 2.00.
+The Academic Review Committee, whose membership is comprised of the undergraduate academic deans, the Registrar, the Executive Director of the Student Success Center, the Associate Director of Accessibility Services, the Director for Academic Support and Transition, the Associate Dean for Student Life, and the Associate Dean for Student and Community Wellbeing, meets at the end of each semester to evaluate the status of each student with an overall cumulative index below 2.00.

 Although St. Bonaventure University attempts to notify students of their academic status and/or dismissal, it is the sole responsibility of the student to be aware of University expectations regarding satisfactory academic progress and his or performance in each semester.

-1. Academic Probation: A student should view academic probation as a serious warning that his or her academic record is unsatisfactory.
+- Academic Probation: A student should view academic probation as a serious warning that his or her academic record is unsatisfactory.
 It should be viewed as an opportunity and an obligation to improve.

 Probationary status has a duration of one semester, and during this semester the student must make, in the judgment of the Academic Review Committee, significant academic improvement; otherwise, he or she incurs academic dismissal.
 If, over the course of this first probationary semester, the student is judged by the Committee to have made significant academic improvement but has not raised his or her cumulative index to at least 2.00, probationary status will be extended for a second semester.
 If, at the conclusion of this second consecutive probationary semester, the student has not raised his or her cumulative index to the appropriate level, based on the credits completed as outlined in points 2a, 2b, and 2c, below, he or she may incur academic dismissal.

-2. Academic Dismissal: A student who incurs academic dismissal may not enroll in any division of the University and may not apply for readmission to any division of the University until at least six months have elapsed since the dismissal date and all requirements to raise the student’s cumulative index have been met.
+Freshmen students placed on probation after the first semester at SBU are required to enroll in a section of FRES-101.
+This non-credit course is specifically designed to provide the first year student with additional support and skills necessary to succeed academically. - Academic Dismissal: A student who incurs academic dismissal may not enroll in any division of the University and may not apply for readmission to any division of the University until at least six months have elapsed since the dismissal date and all requirements to raise the student’s cumulative index have been met.
 The student must attend another institution of higher learning to achieve this.

 If the student is to be readmitted, the student’s performance at the alternate institution should provide evidence that the student can successfully complete the academic program at St. Bonaventure.
 In no case is readmission automatic, since it is a privilege granted by the University.

-1. Students who have completed 23 or fewer credit hours and whose cumulative index is less than 1.70;
+The following students are liable to be academically dismissed from the University:- Students who have completed 23 or fewer credit hours and whose cumulative index is less than 1.70;

-2. Students who have completed more than 23, but fewer than 60 credit hours and whose cumulative quality point index is less than 1.85;
+- Students who have completed more than 23, but fewer than 60 credit hours and whose cumulative quality point index is less than 1.85;

-3. Students who have completed 60 or more credit hours and whose cumulative quality point index is less than 2.00;
+- Students who have completed 60 or more credit hours and whose cumulative quality point index is less than 2.00;

-4. Any student who fails three or more courses in a single semester;
+- Any student who fails three or more courses in a single semester;

-5. Any student who has completed two consecutive semesters on probation (excluding summers) and who fails to raise his or her cumulative quality point index to the appropriate level, based on the credits completed as outlined in points 2a, 2b and 2c above.
+- Any student who has completed two consecutive semesters on probation (excluding summers) and who fails to raise his or her cumulative quality point index to the appropriate level, based on the credits completed as outlined in points 2a, 2b and 2c above.
 Students should note that repeating failed courses during the summer session may raise the cumulative quality point index, but does not remove probationary status for the next semester.

-6. Any full-time, matriculating student who fails to complete more than two-thirds of the cumulative coursework attempted.
+- Any full-time, matriculating student who fails to complete more than two-thirds of the cumulative coursework attempted.

-3. Appeal of Academic Dismissal: A student who incurs academic dismissal from the University may appeal the decision in writing to the chair of the Academic Review Committee; the entire committee will review the appeal.
+- Appeal of Academic Dismissal: A student who incurs academic dismissal from the University may appeal the decision in writing to the chair of the Academic Review Committee; the entire committee will review the appeal.
 Full notification of the appeals procedure is included with the communication notifying the student of the dismissal.
 If the Committee does not reverse a decision to dismiss a student, the student may appeal in writing to the chief academic officer; however, the decision of the Academic Review Committee will be reversed only if there is compelling evidence of an error in procedure or a clearly erroneous finding of fact.

-4. Academic Restoration Program: If a student becomes liable for academic dismissal at the end of his or her initial semester at St. Bonaventure, the Academic Review Committee may, at its discretion, offer the student the Academic Restoration Program in lieu of academic dismissal.
+- Academic Restoration Program: If a student becomes liable for academic dismissal at the end of his or her initial semester at St. Bonaventure, the Academic Review Committee may, at its discretion, offer the student the Academic Restoration Program in lieu of academic dismissal.

 The student and his/her parent/guardian (if applicable) must sign a statement agreeing to complete in full a series of rigorous academic exercises, including weekly meetings with members of the Student Success Center.
 Failure to comply with any component of the program will result in immediate dismissal from St. Bonaventure.
-The semester spent in the Academic Restoration Program is considered a probationary semester, and all provisions concerning academic progress during probation as listed in Section 1 above apply.
+The semester spent in the Academic Restoration Program is considered a probationary semester, and all provisions concerning academic progress during probation as listed in Section 1 above apply. - Academic Intervention Program: A student liable for academic dismissal at the end of the semester other than the initial semester at St. Bonaventure University may be offered the opportunity to return to the University if the student agrees to participate in the Academic Intervention Program.

-The dismissed student and his or her parent/guardian (if applicable) must sign an Academic Intervention Program Pledge to continue enrollment at the University; a signed AIP Pledge commits the student to weekly academic meetings and classroom attendance.
+The dismissed student and his or her parent/guardian (if applicable) must sign an Academic Intervention Program Pledge to continue enrollment at the University; a signed AIP Pledge commits the student to weekly academic meetings.
 AIP students who violate their pledge are dismissed from the Program.
-The semester spent in the Academic Intervention Program is considered a probationary semester and all provisions concerning academic progress during Probation, as listed in Section 1, apply.
+The semester spent in the Academic Intervention Program is considered a probationary semester and all provisions concerning academic progress during Probation, as listed in Section 1, apply. - A student may participate only once in a program offered in lieu of dismissal.
+If a student participated in the Academic Restoration Program he or she is not eligible at a later date to participate in the Academic Intervention Program.

 Grade Changes